Standards for Maintaining Satisfactory Progress

 Satisfactory progress is maintained in the following ways for PhD students by:

-Matriculating on a full-time basis
+Matriculating on a basis

 If the dissertation advisor is dissatisfied with the academic progress of a student and is considering removing the student from the laboratory the following steps must be taken: